Tasty Tips For Preparing Grass Fed Beef

 How Do You Like It?

 Use a digital meat thermometer to get the most accurate reading.
 And keep in mind, to achieve the desired temperature, remove beef from the heat source when it's 5° to 10° shy of your target temperature - the residual heat will finish cooking the meat in about five to ten minutes.
 Then you can dig in!
+For optimum flavor and tenderness, we recommend cooking your beef anywhere from rare to medium doneness.

 For Gourmet Grilling